IrinaAndronachi/docker-machine-ipconfig/README.md

 # minishift-ipconfig
 A simple adaption of docker-maching-ipconfig in order to work with minishift instead of docker-machine.
-Can be used to solve issue https://github.com/minishift/minishift/issues/343
+Can be used to solve issue https://github.com/minishift/minishift/issues/343 - it's a workaround because the solution for assigning a static IP is not finally fixed in docker-machine - just install the script and call 'minishift-ipconfig static' after starting the minishift cluster first time (while it's running).
+Next time it's started again it will have the originally assigned IP statically assigned.

 Tested with Cygwin.